 Daniel Island Academy’s Early Literacy Initiative led to the development of Related Arts curriculum enhancements.
 We employ professionals and leaders in the respective fields of physical education, foreign language and literacy to teach children a wide range of subjects.

 Scholastic Reading Club: We are proud participants of this groups.
 Our Library Committee helps ensure age appropriate classic reads and new books get into the hands of our students in their class and at home.
 Flyers come home via teachers regularly and all purchases earn points to help the school buy literacy tools for all classes.
 Purchases can be made online year-round and we encourage families to share our code (NC869) with family members as books are always great gift ideas!

 2017 Literacy Initiative: Our Library Committee took their passion for literacy one step further by using point prowess to support the Cynthia Graham Hurd Foundation.
-From February 15 - May 15, 2017 all points earned through our Scholastic Reading Club purchases the first half of 2017 went towards purchasing books for this amazing foundation that was started in 2016.
+All points earned through our Scholastic Reading Club purchases the first half of 2017 went towards purchasing books for this amazing foundation that was started in 2016.
 Founded by her four brothers, the Foundation honors the memory of 31-year librarian, branch manager of the Charleston County Public Library, and all around literacy advocate, Cynthia Hurd, who died alongside eight other parishioners at the Emanuel AME Church in June 2015.

 A cornerstone to our program is providing proper nutrition for building healthy minds and bodies.
 Our Chef prepares all lunches and snacks to ensure that children receive the highest standards for wholesome nutrition and an allergy-safe menu while at Daniel Island Academy.
 This includes the exclusive use of organic milk, whole grain, and fresh or frozen products.
 We strive to accommodate special requests for preferred menus due to religious practices or health requirements, however, we make NO exceptions to our no-outside food or snack rule.